elizabethpaperno/APCSFinalProject-WaterBoyFireGirl/README.md

 # APCSFinalProject-WaterBoyFireGirl
-Team Shark Boy and Lava Girl \n
+Team Shark Boy and Lava Girl <br />
-Team Members: Elizabeth Paperno and Katherine Zhao \n This project replicates the iconic WaterBoy and FireGirl platforming game.
-It is 2-player game where the objective is to get through the obstacles and eventually reach the doors that mark the goal of every board/level.
-As you increase in levels, the obstacles gets more difficult.
-Scattered throughout every level are gems that should be collected by the player with the corresponding color, as it provides them powers and point when piled up.
+Team Members: Elizabeth Paperno and Katherine Zhao </br />
+Our project aims to replicate the ever-so iconic computer game, FireBoy and WaterGirl.
+This two-player game has a simple premise.
+For every level, get to the doors, while moving through the maze-like structure, avoiding all of the obstacles, and collecting gems.
+The challenge is having the two players work together in order to defeat the obstacles, which can contain anything from toxic lava to sliding levers.